-The Kate Chopin International Society is seeking individual proposals for two sponsored panels at the 2022 American Literature Association conference in Chicago, Illinois, May 26–29, 2022.
+The Kate Chopin International Society offered two sponsored panels at the 2022 American Literature Association conference in Chicago, Illinois, May 26–29, 2022.

 If you’re looking for another conference where you could present your work, you may want to check the University of Pennsylvania site.